-One of the key aims of the CareerWISE project is to improve employability through the provision of high quality placements that develop both the technical and soft skills desired by recruiting employers.
-The top 3 skills gained by Careerwise placementees are technical, effective communication/self-presentation and self-management/organisational skills These are the top 3 skills reported by employers as lacking among job applicants.
+One of the key aims of Careerwise is to improve women’s employability through the promotion of high quality placements that enable them to develop both the technical and soft skills desired by recruiting employers.
+The top 3 skills gained by Careerwise placementees are technical, effective communication/self-presentation and self-management/organisational skills.
+These are the top 3 skills reported by employers as lacking among job applicants

 Through Careerwise, students have greater access to STEM industry opportunities, increased awareness of STEM occupations and increased employability skills in preparation for entry to STEM employment.

-Students who make one or two tailored applications are more successful at obtaining a placement, compared to those students who make numerous generic applications.
+Students who make two or three tailored applications are more successful at obtaining a placement, compared to those students who make numerous generic applications.
 It is vital that students tailor their CV and cover letter to the placement and employer they are applying to.
 Our CV and Interview workshops will equip students with the skills to make a stand out tailored application.

 Download our student resource containing useful information on what you should include in your cover letter and CV.

 Round 1 is now closed.

 Round 2 of applications opens on 10th February 2020 and will close on 30th April 2020.